blowfishpro/B9-Aerospace/README.md

 FAR with the complicated bits removed. [forum](http://forum.kerbalspaceprogram.com/threads/86419)

 Features from FAR missing in NEAR:

 * Changes in physics with Mach number
 * Complicated changes in wing lift and drag due to other parts around them
 * Aerodynamic dis-assembly (though they can still be broken off if they overload the stock joints)
 * Complicated aerodynamic analysis tools in the editor

+Please note that most of the features missing in NEAR can be disabled in FAR.

 ___________________________________